Oprah's Favorite Things 2021: Shop the Best Home Gifts

-Oprah's Favorite Things 2021 list is here, and there is a TON of awesome home and kitchen items handpicked by Oprah Winfrey herself!
+Oprah's Favorite Things 2021 list is finally here with a TON of awesome home and kitchen items handpicked by Oprah Winfrey herself!
 The media mogul and Oprah Daily have released the annual list, boasting a total of 110 holiday gifts.
 And like last year's Oprah-approved gifts, all of her Favorite Things will be available to shop directly on Amazon.

 Oprah's lifestyle gift picks range from cool kitchen gadgets and delicious foods to indulgent homebody essentials.
 Top picks include a SuperLatte starter kit from Meghan Markle-approved wellness brand Clevr, the Wonderffle Stuffed Waffle Iron, Beast Blender, Material Knife Trio, Lands Downunder cashmere-blend throw, GreenPan nonstick ceramic cookware set and more.